 Tambomachay is also nearby and it’s a little bit more interesting.
 It’s made up of aqueducts, terraces and water falls – some of which still have running water.
 However there’s also not much known about it.
 It’s said to have been a temple at some point.
 The site itself is not that exciting, with only a few remnants of the past here and there and no real explanation for them.

 The thing I found interesting about this site is that it has a long walk and a lot of people seem to go there just to walk around.
 It was recommended to us by locals but even though the site isn’t magnificent, the running water and the pathway through Peru’s mountainous region is really peaceful.
+It’s really more of a park.
 If you’re staying in Cusco for an extended period of time, Tambomachay may be worth checking out if not to get away from the hustle and bustle of the city.

-We didn’t go to Ollantaytambo or the ruins of Pisac (we did visit Pisac city) and after seeing reviews and images of those, I’m feeling major FOMO.
+We didn’t go to Ollantaytambo or the ruins of Pisac (we did visit Pisac town) and after seeing reviews and images of those, I’m feeling major FOMO.
 Peru has a wealth of history but the stones that make up what once was isn’t really enough.
 I’d recommend visiting Sacsahuaman but if you’re short on time, skip Puca Pucara and Tambomachay.
+Those two can be missed.
 There seems to come a point in every vacation where people are castle-ed, museum-ed, or archaeology site-ed out and it’s worth seeing some more complete sites before that happens.

 (Also note that the towns of Ollantaytambo and Pisac are very pretty themsleves, so find some time to spend there as well.)